aceade/sydfjords-react/README.md

 ## Unit tests

 Tests use Jest and Testing-Library.
 At the moment, these are limited to the Gallery, Location and Navbar files.
+Testing the languages changes is not fully functional yet.

 ## Credits/Sources